-- Scareware - software that attempts to provoke the perception of a threat, such as fake
+- Scareware - software that attempts to provoke the perception of a threat.

-antivirus software claiming to find infected files on your computer.
-The software is also
+Examples include fake antivirus software claiming to find infected files on your computer

 ransom.
-If you enter your credit card information, it will probably be used to charge more th
+If you enter your credit card information, it will probably be used to charge more than just the ransom.

 - Pornware - software that displays offensive pop-up advertisements and messages on your